Wasp-spine Velvetfish, Acanthosphex leurynnis (Jordan & Seale 1905)

 Distribution

 Scattered records from Whitfords Beach, Western Australia, around the tropical north to the Whitsunday Islands, Queensland.
-Elsewhere, the species occurs in scattered localities in the Indo-west Pacific - India east to Indonesia, New Guinea and Australia, north to southern China.
-Inhabits rubble and seagrass areas near reefs.
+Elsewhere, the species occurs in the Indo-west Pacific - India east to Indonesia, New Guinea and Australia, north to China and Japan.
+Inhabits rocky, rubble, seagrass and weedy areas near reefs.

 Features